dukeph0/CS166-phase3/README.md

 * List total number of different types of appointments per doctor in descending order
 * Find total number of patients per doctor with a given status

-## Instructions on using the Hospital Database
+## Instructions on using the Hospital Database:

 ## Hospital ERD schema proposal: